Hombre Muerto North Project in Argentina

 - Second well pumps at 20 liters per second limited only by pump size

-Adrian Hobkirk, President and CEO of NRG, commented, “the grades we are seeing at the Hombre Muerto Project are some of the highest reported grades for any of the lithium-bearing brine deposits in Argentina.
+Adrian Hobkirk, President and CEO of Lithium South, commented, “the grades we are seeing at the Hombre Muerto Project are some of the highest reported grades for any of the lithium-bearing brine deposits in Argentina.
 The combination of high grades, excellent chemistry and good pumping rates are very positive indicators that we hope will allow us to advance the project through feasibility studies to production should the economic viability and technical feasibility of the project be established.”

 October 2, 2018 - Maiden Measured and Indicated Resource of 571,000 tonnes LCE